DimKaisaris/Predicting-Chess-Game-Outcomes-with-Machine-Learning/README.md

 ---

 ## Regression Models
-Framing the problem as a regression (Score = 1 for white win, 0.5 for draw, 0 for black win), we applied:
+I reframed the problem as a regression task by modeling the score as:
+1 = White win, 0.5 = Draw, 0 = Black win.

+Alongside standard regressors, I implemented a custom model inspired by the Elo expected outcome formula — and it performed admirably!

 | Model                     | MSE     |
 |---------------------------|---------|